piiano/vault-code-samples-ruby-on-rails/pvault-sdk/docs/TokensApi.md

 end

 api_instance = PvaultSdk::TokensApi.new
-collection = 'collection_example' # String | The name of the collection containing the objects. reason = 'AppFunctionality' # String | Details of the reason for requesting the property.
+collection = 'buyers' # String | The name of the collection containing the objects. reason = 'AppFunctionality' # String | Details of the reason for requesting the property.
 The default is set when no access reason is provided and PVAULT_SERVICE_FORCE_ACCESS_REASON is false. query_token = PvaultSdk::QueryToken.new # QueryToken | The token query. opts = {
-  options: ['inner_example'], # Array<String> | Options for the operation.
+  options: ['archived'], # Array<String> | Options for the operation.
 Options include: - `archived` – whether to search only archived tokens.
 If not specified, search only active tokens.
   adhoc_reason: 'adhoc_reason_example', # String | An ad-hoc reason for accessing the Vault data.
   reload_cache: true # Boolean | Reloads the cache before the action.
 }